rehhouari/alpinejs-i18n/README.md

 ## About

-This plugin allow you to easily use localization in your Alpine.js projects!
+This plugin allows you to easily use localization in your Alpine.js projects!
-It provide two _magic helpers_ that you can use to localize strings in your Alpine.js websites & apps.
+It provide two _magic helpers_ that you can use to localize strings in your Alpine.js websites & webapps.

 ## Compatibility